Why Join the Journey?

 - Learn accessibility fundamentals from World Wide Web Consortium (W3C) resources.

-- Use the free materials provided by the International Association of Accessibility Professionals, including the Certified Professional in Accessibility Core Competencies (CPACC) Body of Knowledge (PDF), the Web Accessibility Specialist (WAS) Body of Knowledge (PDF), and the Accessible Document Specialist Body of Knowledge (PDF).
+- Use the free materials provided by the International Association of Accessibility Professionals, including the opportunity to explore the fee-based professional development: Certified Professional in Accessibility Core Competencies (CPACC) Body of Knowledge (PDF), the Web Accessibility Specialist (WAS) Body of Knowledge (PDF), and the Accessible Document Specialist Body of Knowledge (PDF).

 - Microsoft Inclusive Design is a great place to start.
 View videos or download resources like the Inclusive 101 Toolkit.